-The compensation payable in the event of such a termination after a change in control includes: (i) cash equal to two times the officer's annual salary, including bonus; (ii) cash equal to 150% of the difference between the market price of Common Stock (or, if higher, the highest price paid in connection with any change in control of the Company) and the exercise prices of unexercised stock options granted to the officer (other than incentive stock options granted after the date of the officer's agreement), and 100% of the difference between the market price and exercise prices of incentive stock options granted to the officer after the date of the agreement which are then exercisable; (iii) relocation expenses, legal fees and indemnity against loss in the sale of the officer's principal residence; (iv) up to two years' benefits under all employee benefit programs; (v) a cash payment at the officer's retirement age equal to the actuarial value of the retirement pension to which the officer would have been entitled (without regard to vesting requirements) had he or she accrued three additional years of service with the Company, plus the amount awarded to the officer during the year most recently ended reduced by the single sum actuarial equivalent of any amounts to which the officer is entitled under the normal retirement plans and programs of the Company; and (vi) outplacement services paid for by the Company.
+The compensation payable in the event of such a termination after a change in control includes: (i) cash equal to 2 or 3 times the officer's annual salary, including target bonus; (ii) cash equal to 100% of the difference between the market price of Common Stock (or, if higher, the highest price paid in connection with any change in control of the Company) and the exercise prices of unexercised stock options granted to the officer (other than incentive stock options granted after the date of the officer's agreement), and 100% of the difference between the market price and exercise prices of incentive stock options granted to the officer after the date of the agreement which are then exercisable; (iii) relocation expenses, legal fees and indemnity against loss in the sale of the officer's principal residence; (iv) up to 2 or 3 years' benefits under all employee benefit programs; (v) a cash payment at the officer's retirement age equal to the actuarial value of the retirement pension and SERP to which the officer would have been entitled (without regard to vesting requirements) had he or she accrued 3 additional years of service with the Company, plus the amount awarded to the officer during the year most recently ended reduced by the single sum actuarial equivalent of any amounts to which the officer is entitled under the normal retirement plans and programs of the Company; and (vi) outplacement services paid for by the Company.
 In all of the severance agreements, the officer has no requirement to mitigate the payments by seeking employment, but the compensation to be paid during the fourth and later months after termination will be reduced to the extent of any compensation earned by the officer during the applicable period.
-The agreements contain a clause limiting payments to those that are deductible by the Company under the Code.

-A change in control is defined in the agreements to include a change in control as set forth in the proxy rules issued under the Exchange Act, the acquisition of 25% or more of the Common Stock of the Company by any person or group of persons acting together, or a change during any two-year period in a majority of the Board of Directors of the Company unless each new director was approved by a vote of at least two-thirds of the directors then still in office who were directors at the beginning of the period.
+A change in control is defined in the agreements to include the acquisition of 20% or more of the Common Stock of the Company by any person or group of persons acting together or a change in a majority of the Board of Directors of the Company unless each new director was approved by a vote of at least threequarters of the directors then still in office who were directors as of the date of the agreements, or whose election or nomination was so approved.

-STOCK PLAN PROVISIONS.
+Stock Plan Provisions.
 The Company has granted certain stock options and awarded shares of restricted stock that are subject to accelerated vesting upon a change in control of the Company.
-The options include options issued under the Company's 1988 Stock Option Plan (the "1988 Plan"), 1993 Stock Incentive Plan (the "1993 Plan"), and 1995 Stock Incentive Plan (the "1995 Plan"), and the shares of restricted stock include shares awarded under the 1984 Executive Incentive Stock Purchase Plan (the "1984 Plan"), the 1993 Plan and the 1995 Plan.
+The options include options issued under the 1988 Stock Option Plan (the "1988 Plan"), the 1993 Stock Incentive Plan (the "1993 Plan"), the 1995 Stock Incentive Plan (the "1995 Plan") and the 1997 Stock Incentive Plan (the "1997 Plan") and the shares of restricted stock include shares awarded under the 1984 Executive Incentive Stock Purchase Plan (the "1984 Plan"), the 1993 Plan, the 1995 Plan and the 1997 Plan.

-Under the stock option agreements entered into between the Company and participants in the 1988 Plan, the 1993 Plan and the 1995 Plan, 25% of each option generally becomes exercisable on the date of grant, and the remainder becomes exercisable at the rate of 25% of the option per year following the date of grant.
+Under the stock option agreements entered into between the Company and participants in the 1988 Plan, the 1993 Plan, the 1995 Plan and the 1997 Plan, other than the agreements applicable to Reload Options, 25% of each option generally becomes exercisable on the date of grant and the remainder becomes exercisable at the rate of 25% on each of the next three anniversary dates following the date of grant.
 However, the stock option agreements also provide that all options granted under the 1988 Plan become immediately exercisable in the event of a change in control of the Company.